mlflow/mlflow/docs/source/tracking.rst

 The ``--host`` option exposes the service on all interfaces.
 If running a server in production, we would recommend not exposing the built-in server broadly (as it is unauthenticated and unencrypted), and instead putting it behind a reverse proxy like NGINX or Apache httpd, or connecting over VPN.
+You can then pass authentication headers to MLflow using :ref:`these environment variables <tracking_auth>`.

 Additionally, you should ensure that the ``--backend-store-uri`` (which defaults to the ``./mlruns`` directory) points to a persistent (non-ephemeral) disk or database connection.